remarkablemark/remarkablemark.github.io/_posts/2020/2020-02-28-conventional-release-setup.md

 layout: post
 title: Conventional Release Setup
 date: 2020-02-28 20:45:17
-updated: 2021-03-28 20:51:17
+updated: 2023-09-02 14:06:46
-excerpt: Conventional Release Setup is a command-line tool that sets up committing and releasing with conventional commits.
+excerpt: Conventional Release Setup is a command-line binary that sets up your project so that you can commit and release with Conventional Commits.
-categories: npm package binary executable command-line conventional-release-setup conventional-commits husky commitlint standard-version cli
+categories: npm cli binary
 ---

-Run [`conventional-release-setup`](https://www.npmjs.com/package/conventional-release-setup) in your Terminal to enable your project to be released with [Conventional Commits](https://www.conventionalcommits.org/):
+Run [`conventional-release-setup`](https://www.npmjs.com/package/conventional-release-setup) in your command-line to enable your project to be released with [Conventional Commits](https://www.conventionalcommits.org/):

 ```sh
 npx conventional-release-setup